openhwgroup/core-v-xif/doc/operating-principle.md

 - `cmem.q_hart_id` the processor core's hart ID is used for routing the C-Mem request accross the accelerator interconnect.
   This signal is *not* forwarded to the offloading core accross the X-Mem interface.

+An accelerator subsystem can send only one memory instruction back to a core at any  time.
 The accelerator adapter forwards the C-Mem request to the offloading core via the X-Mem interface.
-The offloading core is aware of an outstanding memory request by the accelerator adapter due to the `adapter_mem_pending` status signal and provides control over the the internal load/store unit to the adapter.
 The X-Mem request channel payload signals comprise the signals `q_laddr`, `q_wdata`, `q_width`, `q_req_type`, `q_mode` and `q_spec`.

 The X-Mem request payload data is transfered to the offloading core's LSU and acknowleged by the core via the `xmem.q_ready` signal in the same cycle as the memory response transaction is initiated:
-- The offloading core asserts `xmem.q_ready` to complete the memory request transaction and simultaneously initiates a memory response transaction by asserting `xmem.p_valid`.
+- The offloading core asserts `xmem.q_ready` to complete the memory request transaction and simultaneously initiates a memory response transaction by asserting `xmem.p_valid` (a core that cannot throw memory exceptions may assert 'xmem.q_ready' as soon as it has received the memory instruction).
 - `xmem.p_rdata` carries the loaded memory contents if the access was a load operation.
   For store operations the signal is assigned `'0`.
 - `xmem.p_range` is unused for standard mode memory operations. it is assigned `'0`.